Basics

 In the popup that appears, users can select another screen type from the dropdown menu.
 The screen will then refresh, and the chosen screen type will be applied to the current subject.

 For each screen type, you can configure its availability.
-See Available for user preferences.
+See Allow users to select a different screen type.

 Selecting another screen type